marijnh/Eloquent-JavaScript/02_program_structure.md

 }
 ```

-With this modification, if you enter "parrot", no output will be shown.
+With this modification, if you enter "parrot", no output is shown.

 The `if` keyword executes or skips a statement depending on the value
 of a Boolean expression.
 The deciding expression is written after the